 You are forced to manually key in card information when ShopKeep and your iPad think the iDynamo is disconnected.

-This will also happen if your iDynamo is not encoded for use with ShopKeep.
+This can also happen if your iDynamo is not encoded for use with ShopKeep.
 If the problem persists beyond these steps, make sure your iDynamo was purchased directly from ShopKeep before contacting Customer Care.

 This section covers miscellaneous issues not suited for the categories above.

 This could be caused by a problem with your power adapter, power outlet, micro USB cable, or iDynamo.
-Click each of the items below in the order listed for more information on what to check with each and how to troubleshoot.

 Power Adapter / Outlet